At the Aquarium

 Unlike many other predators, morays are not able to open their mouths fast enough to suck in prey.
 Instead, the eel has a second set of jaws inside its throat, and hinged jaws that lock into place when pulled forward to ensure its prey does not escape.
 When the front set of jaws bites into the prey, the second set of jaws springs forward to grab the prey and take it down the eel’s throat.

-Caledonia morays mate and spawn warm waters off of Baja Mexico.
-Sperm and eggs are broadcast into the water where fertilization takes place. .
+California morays mate and spawn in warm waters off of Baja Mexico.
+Sperm and eggs are broadcast into the water where fertilization takes place.
 Hatched larvae may drift up to a year before settling and maturing into their adult form.

 Morays less than 15 years old are rarely found off the California coast.
 Researchers believe that they do not breed off the coast of California due to the water temperature being too cold for reproduction.
 It is believed that the morays found in California drifted north with the current before settling in rocky crevices along the coast.